evanwills/do-JS-regex-stuff/README.md

+# "Do JS regex stuff"

-# How "Do JS regex stuff" works
+## How "Do JS regex stuff" works

 So you have some dodgy text and you'd like to clean it up?
 Well you've come to the right place.